RSapsford89/a-walk-in-the-park/README.md

 6. A returning user wants to be able to provide feedback by contacting the site admin in a Contact Us section.
 7. A frequent user wants to be kept up to date and sign up to the newsletter so they do not need to visit the site to check for updates daily.
 ## Features
+### Homepage
+ The site landing page.
+Utilises Bootstrap grids, navbar and cards.
+Large title with an autoplay, looped and muted video followed by an aerial shot of MAnchester city with the bee overlayed on top.
+A large button "Sign up to Newsletter!" opens a Bootstrap Modal form.
+ #### Modal form
+ The modal opens on clicking the signup button.
+It shows a form for the user to complete and requires the following: First and Last name as text.
+Email address with format checking ( @ symbol in an email).
+Submit button which only works when all information is valid.
+ ### Gallery
+ This page contains a masonry styled image gallery.
+On mouse hover, some image text is overlayed.
 ### Design
 #### Colour scheme
 #### Fonts